jwhittakerdixon/onehandedsolitaire/README.md

 # One-Handed Solitaire
 My implimentation of one-handed solitaire, an entirely probabilistic edition of solitaire introduced to me by Sophie Collerton, who based her dissertation on the game (hence the main class file name).
-I currently have no documention for my implimentation yet, however the code is heavily annotated for now.
+I currently have no documention for my implimentation, however the code is heavily annotated.

 The deck of cards is based on similar card-game implimentations and is free-standing, and so I plan on building other card games with the same engine (suggestions welcome).